jadecobra/python_tdd_exercises/source/exceptions/TypeError/TypeError_w_classes.rst

 .. meta::
-  :description: TypeError with classes: calling methods on the class vs instances of the class in Python.
-TDD tutorial continuing the type_error project with uv run pytest-watcher.
-Match method calls (AClass.method_00() vs AClass().method_01()) to definitions; implicit self first argument for instance methods.
-Demonstrates AttributeError "module 'src.type_error' has no attribute 'AClass'", "type object 'AClass' has no attribute 'method_00'", NameError during method setup, TypeError "'NoneType' object is not callable", "AClass.method_01() takes 0 positional arguments but 1 was given", "missing 1 required positional argument: 'self'".
-Use @staticmethod when no class state needed.
-Red-green-refactor, remove the commented lines from test and src.
+  :description: TypeError with classes: call methods on the class vs an instance in the type_error project (uv run pytest-watcher). test_type_error_w_class_methods builds AClass method_00–method_09; match AClass.method_N() vs AClass().method_N() to the definition; instance methods take self; @staticmethod when the method needs no class state.
+Representative errors: AttributeError "module 'src.type_error' has no attribute 'AClass'", "type object 'AClass' has no attribute 'method_00'", NameError name 'method_00'/'self' not defined, TypeError "'NoneType' object is not callable", "AClass.method_01() takes 0 positional arguments but 1 was given", "AClass.method_02() missing 1 required positional argument: 'self'". test_type_error_w_the_uncallables shows None, bool, int, float, str, tuple, list, set, dict are not callable ("'X' object is not callable") then turns each name into a function.
+Red-green-refactor; remove the commented lines from tests and src.
+Review: self on instance call, staticmethod, objects that are not callable.
 Jacob Itegboje Pumping Python TDD.
-  :keywords: Jacob Itegboje, Pumping Python, TypeError with classes, python TypeError methods, AClass.method_00, AClass().method_01, staticmethod decorator, takes 0 positional arguments but 1 was given, missing 1 required positional argument: 'self', type object 'AClass' has no attribute, module 'src.type_error' has no attribute 'AClass', test_type_error_w_class_methods, uv run pytest-watcher, TDD class methods, self first argument, class vs instance method call, red green refactor, remove the commented lines, src.type_error, what causes TypeError
+  :keywords: Jacob Itegboje, Pumping Python, TypeError with classes, python TypeError methods, AClass.method_00, AClass().method_01, staticmethod decorator, takes 0 positional arguments but 1 was given, missing 1 required positional argument: 'self', type object 'AClass' has no attribute, module 'src.type_error' has no attribute 'AClass', test_type_error_w_class_methods, test_type_error_w_the_uncallables, NoneType object is not callable, bool object is not callable, int object is not callable, dict object is not callable, uv run pytest-watcher, TDD class methods, self first argument, class vs instance method call, red green refactor, remove the commented lines, src.type_error, what causes TypeError

 .. include:: ../../links.rst